-The RRADical approach solves both requirements in that it enforces a strict border around abstractions but drills a single hole in it: the OSC inlet.
+The RRADical approach adheres to this in that it enforces a strict border but drills a single hole in it: the OSC inlet.
 This idea is the result of a discussion on the Pd mailing list and goes back to suggestions by Eric Skogen and Ben Bogart.
 Every RRADical patch has (to have) a rightmost inlet that accepts messages formatted according to the OSC protocol.
-OSC stands for Open Sound Control and is a network transparent system to control (audio) applications remotely and is developed at CNMAT in Berkley by Matt Wright mainly.
+OSC stands for Open Sound Control and is a network transparent system to control audio applications remotely developed at CNMAT in Berkley.

-The nice thing about OSC is that it can control many parameters over a single communication path (like a network connection using a definite port).
-For this OSC uses a URL-like scheme to address parameters organized in a tree.
+The nice thing about OSC is that it can control many parameters over a single communication path.
+This is so, because OSC uses a URL-like scheme to address parameters.
 An example would be this message: